 Steve McIntyre, an attorney with O’Melveny & Myers in Los Angeles has written an article on lawsuits against Chinese government agencies for copyright infringement, including suits by an alleged “copyright troll” , 三面向 (san mian xiang).
-San mian xiang had brought over 200 copyright law suits against on-line infringers on behalf of 150 authors.
+San mian xiang had brought over 200 copyright lawsuits against on-line infringers on behalf of 150 authors.
 The majority of these suits involved websites that were owned or controlled by Chinese government agencies.
-The company’s practices of buying up copyright interests arguably helps authors that often do not have adequate economic incentives to enforce their copyrights while at the same time holding the Chinese government accountable for copyright infringement.
-SMX’ practices are described in these two articles.
+The company’s practices of buying up copyright interests arguably help authors that often do not have adequate economic incentives to enforce their copyrights while at the same time holding the Chinese government accountable for copyright infringement.
+SMX’s practices are described in these two articles.

 Steve has also written on government “fair use” defenses in copyright litigation, which he has kindly authorized me to post here.